 USSD and mobile money testing

-For operators running USSD services or mobile money platforms (MTN MoMo, Airtel Money), we specifically test session handling, transaction flow manipulation, and enumeration attacks.
-This is a unique attack surface we have deep expertise in.
+For operators running USSD services or mobile money platforms (MTN MoMo, Airtel Money), our team specifically tests session handling, transaction flow manipulation, and enumeration attacks.
+This attack surface is often left out of testing scopes entirely; our methodology covers it in depth.
 See USSD security testing guide.

 Internal network penetration testing

-We simulate a scenario where an attacker has already gained internal access (through a phishing email, a compromised workstation, or physical intrusion) and test for lateral movement, privilege escalation, and access to critical systems and data.
+Our team simulates a scenario where an attacker has already gained internal access (through a phishing email, a compromised workstation, or physical intrusion) and tests for lateral movement, privilege escalation, and access to critical systems and data.

 How to choose a penetration testing company in Rwanda